EEricHwang/EEricHwang.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on the development of control strategies tailored for cyber-physical systems (CPSs) within the aerial engineering domain.
-I'm particularly interested in augmenting the <strong> robustness </strong> and <strong> resilience </strong> of these systems, recognizing their pivotal role in ensuring overall system safety.
+My research focuses on the development of control strategies for cyber-physical systems (CPSs) within the aerial engineering domain.
+I'm particularly interested in augmenting the <strong> robustness </strong> and <strong> resilience </strong> of these systems, recognizing their critical role in ensuring overall system safety.

 <hr>
 <div style="text-align:center;">